traptiupadhyay26/sorting_1/README.md

 # sorting_1
-this is my first repository for selection sort
+this is my firstt repository for selection sort